Jeff Eichmann, Founder

 Personal background:

 Jeff grew up in South Jersey and still roots for Philly teams.
-He went to Moorestown Friends School and then Bishop Eustace Prep, where he got to captain and play first singles for the school’s first ever tennis program.
+He went to Moorestown Friends School and then Bishop Eustace Prep, where he was captain and first singles for the school’s first tennis program.
 At Georgetown, Jeff majored in English and Psychology and started the school’s chapter of the Coalition for the Homeless.

 Jeff is a third generation plaintiffs' lawyer.
 He is married and has a young son.